 These are just some of the most popular materials rolling papers are made out of.
 Of course there are a wide variety of rolling papers that haven’t been mentioned here, but hemp, rice, and flax-based papers are the most common.

 Now that we’ve covered the different kinds of paper, let’s go over some of the awesome accessories that can help you out when rolling - rolling tips, rolling machines, shredder cards, and containers.

 Rolling tips are small tubes that are inserted into the mouthpiece end of a roll to add structure and a bit of a shield from small pieces of loose leaf tobacco or legal herb.
 There are two different kinds of rolling tips, glass and paper, depending on whether one would like a permanent or disposable filter.

-Rolling machines are used to help in the rolling process - There are many different sizes of rolling machines.
-They even make a 12 inch rolling machine for those who like to live on the edge!
+Rolling machines are used to help in the rolling process.
+There are many different sizes of rolling machines, and some companies even make a 12 inch machine for those who like to live on the edge!
 The sizes go from 70mm, to 79mm, to 110mm.

 Last but not least, where are you gonna stash the few rolled up joints you made?
 Well, now they make sealable jars so you can put your rolled up goods into a smell proof, resealable, and sometimes waterproof containers!
 Check out our Medtainers or Chrontainers to get an idea.
 Now you're ready to take them and smoke as you please.

 Now that you’re set up with the basics of rolling, I'll explain the process.
 Practice makes perfect, so don’t get frustrated if you’re not a rolling master right off the bat.

 Step 1: Start by finding a rolling surface such as a rolling tray, grinding up your dry herbs, and getting your paper ready!